basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 riak-admin bucket-type create type_using_defaults
 ```

-If creations is successful, you should see the following output:
+If creation is successful, you should see the following output:

 ```
 type_using_defaults created